hdnpt/geartrack/README.md

     console.log(CainiaoInfo.status) // see CainiaoInfo entity for more fields })

+// Get correos.es info (when the package is in spain)
+// ID is the provided from Gearbest PQ4F6P07XXXXXXXX750Z geartrack.correoses.getInfo(id, (err, CorreosInfo) => {
+	if(err) { return  }

+    console.log(CorreosESInfo.state) // see CorreosESInfo entity for more fields })
 ```

 ### Changelog
+- 30/03/2017 - Added support for correo.es
 - 27/03/2017 - Formated all dates to ISO format
 - 26/03/2017 - Added support for Singpost, CTT & Cainiao - Aliexpress
 - 15/03/2017 - Added SB ids support